valsorym/docker-workspace/examples/debian/README.md

-# GoLang Example
+# Debian Example

-Take a few steps to create your GoLang project.
+For example, we create a development environment on GoLang based on a Debian image.

-1. Just create a workspace based on `golang` image, for example: `golang:1.13.5`.
+1. Just create a workspace based on `Debian` image, for example: `debian:10.2`.

 2. Open the `docker-compose.yaml` and change `app`->`volumes` section as:
 ```